 Key Takeaways

-- Drilling rigs are essential for extracting oil, gas, and minerals.
+- Drilling rigs are essential for extracting oil, gas, and other resources from deep beneath the earth.